-Every two years, PLF sponsors a National Student Congress dealing with public land management and natural resource issues.
+Every two to three three years, PLF sponsors a National Student Congress dealing with public land management and natural resource issues.
 The goals of this program are to:

 1. Educate our youth on the history and current issues related to public land management;